Welcome to the Ad Platforms hub for Blue Wave Voiceover.

 Not every platform is created equal, however, and that’s an important distinction.
 An ad that could result in superstar conversions on Instagram, might underperform wildly on Facebook.
 Marketers, advertisers and communications consultants have all discovered that you can just create one video with some stock imagery and freelance voiceover talent and try to traffic it on every platform.
 There are nuances to the different advertising spaces.
 Unique languages that the platform and its users have become accustomed to.
 Advertising in today’s media ecosystem requires a high level of curation and bespoke creation.
 And let’s not forget regulatory bodies like the FTC are catching up as quickly as they can to regulate social media spaces, influencers and more in this disruptive environment.

 And for political advertisers specifically?
 The landscape changes every day.
 We do our best to stay on top of news developments as it pertains to platforms choosing to ban, regulate or fully allow political campaign advertising — we watch trends as election season moves forward and candidate fields narrow, and we try to highlight best practices not only in voiceover, but script language and representation, since we’re committed to promoting projects that look and sound like America today.

 But, explore the different ad platforms that we’ve highlighted, and if you come across a new or burgeoning platform that you think we should discuss and review, please let us know by sending us an email at: firstname.lastname@example.org or submitting the form on our Contact Page.
-We welcome your suggestions and corrections as the cycle moves forward through 2020.
+We always welcome your suggestions and corrections.

 If there’s one thing we can all truly rely on, it’s change.